-In the case of restructuring proceedings where the debtor retains the right to self-administration, the debtor retains legal capacity to act and control over the business with supervision of a court-appointed restructuring administrator.
+In the case of restructuring proceedings where the debtor retains the right to self-administration, the debtor retains legal capacity to act and control over the business with supervision of the court-appointed restructuring administrator.
 Certain material actions and transactions require the consent of a restructuring administrator or the court.
-The right to self-administration may be withdrawn; that is, if action by the debtor could
+The right to self-administration may be withdrawn; that is, if action by the debtor could lead to a disadvantage for creditors.
+In this instance, the restructuring proceedings would again be reclassified and continued as restructuring proceedings without a debtor's right to self-administration.8 Proceedings would follow the process for restructuring schemes (see above).